VIPER-Swift/VIPERS-Wireframe-Protocol/README.md

 VIPER is an application architecture for mobile app development.
 You can find some explanations here: [Blogpost from objc.io] (https://www.objc.io/issues/13-architecture/viper/)  (It's example is written in OBJ-C but I think you will accept this as your next challenge :-P)

-##Short explanation of the players in the wireframe layer
+##Short explanation for the players in the wireframe layer

 ### ControllerProvider